-You may send me your documents by post, email or fax, or deliver personally, on appointment to my office in Mainz.
+You may send me your documents by post, email, or deliver personally, on appointment to my office in Mainz.
 You may also post your documents, along with your contact details, through my secure letterbox outside the office.
-If necessary you can also meet me in Frankfurt or Wiesbaden, where I stay on a regular basis.
 In case you prefer sending me your original documents via post, I encourage you to do this by registered letter (German: "Einschreiben") due to security concerns.

 Your translation will be complete within a few days.
 On delivery, you will receive an invoice under your name and address.
 You should inform me of your address when placing an order.
 Please also let me know if you would like to pay in cash, via bank transfer, Paypal or by cash-on-delivery with Deutsche Post AG.

 On request, I can send a scan of your certified translation by email or fax at no extra cost.
 You can use the text before collection or delivery, i.e in most cases several days earlier (which is especially important in urgent circumstances).
 Furthermore, you will receive a useful voucher with each certified translation, which can be redeemed against any subsequent orders.

 I am obliged by the Court to treat your documents as confidential and to not divulge them to any third parties.
 I take this commitment to confidentiality, and protecting personal data very seriously.
 Thus my computer is secured by a master password, and my messaging systems are constantly monitored by anti-virus application AVG AntiVirus.